Classic itinerary day-by-day

 Bourton to Winchcombe

 Start today with a taxi hop to the beginning of your walk – you can choose either a three or five mile stretch – both will take you through quintessentially Cotswold countryside.
 Follow our route through parklands and extensive woods surrounding Guiting Manor and beyond this you will start the dramatic descent into Winchcombe.
 You will pass woods; disused quarries; the perfect Sudeley Lodge; and see the magnificent panoramic view down into the Winchcombe Vale which will surely delight.
 Enter the historic village of Winchcombe through the grounds of the impressive Sudeley Castle.
-Refuel at one of the many fine hostelries in the town, before spending the afternoon immersed in history at Sudeley Castle, with its award-winning gardens, rare birds and the final resting place of Katherine Parr – Henry VIII’s sixth wife (open until 21st December).
+Refuel at one of the many fine hostelries in the town, before spending the afternoon immersed in history at Sudeley Castle, with its award-winning gardens, rare birds and the final resting place of Katherine Parr – Henry VIII’s sixth wife (opens 4th March).
 We will meet you at the castle at the end of the day to take you back to your hotel with its cosy candlelit bar.

 3 or 5 miles (5 or 8 km)